llyx97/TAMT/README.md

 ## Evaluating MLM and KD Loss
+To analyse the [correlation between subnetworks' pre-training and downstream performace](https://github.com/llyx97/TAMT#pre-training-and-downstream-performance), we need to calculate the MLM and KD loss.

 Here we provide instructions on how to evaluate the MLM loss.
 KD loss can be evaluated in the same way using the scripts in `mask_training/shell_scripts/eval_kd`

 To evaluate the MLM loss of the models (including the original pre-trained BERT-base and the subnetworks) on the validation set of Wikitext, run